Taxpayer-funded lobbying: New Jersey

 In 2010, Sussex, Warren, Morris, and Hunterdon counties all voted to withhold dues from the New Jersey Association of Counties, a taxpayer-funded lobbying ground, when it emerged that its employees had been included in the state's already troubled pension system.

 Illinois

-In 2009 Illinois taxpayers funded $6.4 million dollars worth of lobbying other governments.
+In 2009 Illinois taxpayers funded $6.4 million worth of lobbying other governments.

 In 2020, the State-regulated near-monopoly utility ComEd was caught up in a federal investigation regarding the use of taxpayer funds to pay for no-show lobbying jobs for the allies of the previously all-power ex-State House Speaker Michael Madigan.
 Madigan's son-in-law was hired as the chief lobbyist by the Chicago metro's Regional Transportation Authority.

 Oregon

 Public agencies in Oregon used about $3.7 million in taxpayer money for government-to-government lobbying in 2009 and 2011.

 European Union

 A large number of United Kingdom local governments have spent money lobbying Brussels for intervention and funding.